Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Lyapunov Function PDEs

 To solve a PDE, it usually needs to know the related boundary conditions.
-For the above one, we derive its boundary conditions also based on the approximation to those for the Chemical Master Equation.
-Since it is very hard to directly analyze the boundary conditions for (\ref{LyaPDEs}), we manage to get an insight into them through the following example of a special CRN.
+For the above one, we still derive its boundary conditions based on the approximation to the Chemical Master Equation.
+Since it is very hard to directly analyze the boundary conditions for (\ref{LyaPDEs}), we manage to get an insight into them through the following example of a special MAS.